Mikey-E/nerfbaselines-grocery/README.md

 This is a fork for benchmarking the grocery dataset.
 The original readme text at the time of the fork is after the fork preamble.

-Table of models setup (reproducibility).
+Tables of models setup (reproducibility).
 Results are (theirs, ours).
 Some of our results are averaged from multiple runs.

+Geo1

 | model                   | conda setup? | docker setup? | dataset | PSNR | SSIM | LPIPS (VGG) | Notes |
 |----------|----------|----------|----------|----------|----------|----------|----------|